 |Configure Assertion||Opens the assertion configuration dialog.

-Besides the test step editor, you can adjust the test step’s behavior by using its properties in the Assertion Properties tab.
+Besides the test step editor, you can adjust the test step’s behavior by using its properties in the Properties tab in the Navigator.

 Text describing the test step.